BASIS OF PRESENTATION

 Significant Accounting Policies

 The Company’s significant accounting policies are disclosed in Note 2 to the Consolidated Financial Statements included in the Annual Report.
-There were no material changes to the significant accounting policies during the three- or nine-month periods ended September 30, 2022.
+There were no material changes to the significant accounting policies during the three- or six-month periods ended June 30, 2022.

 Principles of Consolidation